robault/CustomSubdomains/README.md

 I then added the simple account/subdomain before action in application controller and setup the routes.

 #### Commit: 'Setup subdomain before_action', [414f75f](https://github.com/robault/CustomSubdomains/commit/414f75f54786135afb4e02e0e948193b5b9734a7)

+Part of why I created such a small previous commit was to isolate the handler code for easy reference.
+A secondary benefit was at this point in the video, the local domain 'lvh.me' was used.
+In Rails 7 (6.1?), you have to specify the hosts.
+So the following commit calls out a modern Rails way to handle the (sub)domain.